researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 ## Appendix A – Example Shoreline Observation Form

+Note that this form, by design, assumes that the user is surveying a single SCAT segment.
+This practice is _not_ required by this data standard, though it is permitted.

 ![SCAT Form](https://cloud.githubusercontent.com/assets/6370202/7495807/e4ca6b80-f3d5-11e4-81f4-4375298d2cb4.png?raw=true)

 ## Appendix B - Data Interchange File Formats and Naming Conventions